 After an initial inquiry, your next step is to set up a consultation with a dentist.
 Together, you determine your needs, assess your oral health, discuss your medical history, review financing, and introduce specialized treatment options.

 As with any dental surgery, there can be discomfort during the dental implant procedure.
 To make it as pain-free as possible, there are various levels of sedation that can be used.
-If necessary, any teeth that need to be removed are extracted prior to the implant placement.
+If necessary, any teeth that need to be removed are extracted before the implant placement.
 After these teeth are removed, the dental implants are placed in your jaw bone and the replacement teeth are then be placed over that.
-Depending on your situation, your newly-placed implants may be left undisturbed for several weeks to a few months while the surrounding bone and soft tissue heal, or you may leave with a with a provisional dental implant-supported bridge designed to last up to six months and give your jaw time to heal.
+Depending on your situation, your newly-placed implants may be left undisturbed for several weeks to a few months while the surrounding bone and soft tissue heal, or you may leave a with a provisional dental implant-supported bridge designed to last up to six months and give

 After a dental implant, it’s important to protect your new smile.
 Regular care requires daily brushing and flossing, as well as regular checkups and cleanings.
 Your dental implants act and look just like real teeth, so you should treat them the same way.
 If you’re ready to find a better solution to your dentures, We are ready to help you bring a new smile home.
 Call us on +1 (682) 20235-9059 or +1 (469)20721-6774 .
 Or make an appointment today